Pros and cons of compulsory voting

 Pro: higher and more representative turnout

-This may seem obvious but compulsory voting leads to drastically higher voter turnout rates.
-In Australia, where mandatory voting was first used in 1925, turnout for elections hovers around 90% of all registered voters, compared to an average of just under 65% for the past six UK general elections.
+This may seem obvious, but compulsory voting leads to drastically higher voter turnout rates.
+In Australia, where mandatory voting was first introduced in 1925, turnout for elections hovers at around 90% of all registered voters, way more than the UK's 2024 general-election turnout of 59.7%.

 Beyond changing the culture around elections, mandatory voting has been proven to improve accessibility.
-Extending on that idea, Australia has taken extensive action to ensure most people also have "the opportunity to vote – even the most disadvantaged", said the Harvard International Review.
+Australia has taken extensive action to ensure most people have "the opportunity to vote – even the most disadvantaged", said the Harvard International Review.

 "Those countries who have compulsory voting, where the penalty for not voting is a fine, and where spoiling your ballot paper is allowed as a way of signalling general discontent, tend to have healthier democracies," said Alastair Campbell for the i news site, "and healthier democracies tend to be happier places."